youngmin-gwon/what-i-studied/fp/Concept.md

 #### benefits

-1. pure function is easy to unit test
+1. pure function is easy to unit-test
 2. the chances of unexpected bugs reduce
 3. pure function provides caching mechanisms that help in reducing heavy computation
 4. pure function is easy to parallelize